The Body Disappears

 The Body Disappears is a 1941 American comedy film directed by D. Ross Lederman and starring Jeffrey Lynn, Jane Wyman, Edward Everett Horton and Herbert Anderson.
-It was produced and distributed by Warner Brothers as a second feature.
+It was produced and distributed by Warner Bros.
+Pictures as a second feature.

 Plot

 Unconscious after his bachelor party, Peter DeHaven (Jeffrey Lynn) is transported by his friends to the college dissecting room as a practical joke.
 Professor Shotesbury (Edward Everett Horton) mistakenly injects him with a serum that makes him invisible.
 While invisible, DeHaven learns that his fiancée, Christine (Marguerite Chapman), is only marrying him for his money.
 He also falls in love with Shotesbury's daughter, Joan (Jane Wyman).
 Meanwhile, Shotesbury is committed to a sanatorium by his colleagues for his claims about invisible monkeys and men.
 DeHaven and Joan, by this time also invisible, go to release Shotesbury from the mental hospital, which they achieve by making him invisible as well.
 All the while time is running out for DeHaven to receive an antidote.
 In the end, all receive the antidote, and DeHaven ends up with Joan.
 However, Shotesbury's servant Willie suddenly becomes invisible upon sitting down in the witness chair.